ai4os/ai4-docs/source/reference/storage.rst

   .. admonition:: Account validation
      :class: important

-     The first time you access this storage, you will need to contact the admins to validate your account.
+     The first time you access this storage, you will need to contact the admins to enable your account.

   .. image:: /_static/images/nextcloud/folders.png

+  Take into account that you can :material-outlined:`share;1.5em` **share** specific folders with other users (searching them by email), so if there are several members working on the same project, then only one of them needs to upload the dataset and then share the folder with its coworkers.

 Accessing storage from inside your deployment